For Love of a Son

 The initial research took 3 years and three teams to complete.
 The first two teams were unable to come up with a solution, but this didn't discourage Douglas.
 "I'm a terminal optimist.
 I take down the wall brick by brick."

-In 1994, his team began developing a prototye.
-They called it the Panoramic200 because the imaging system visualized 200 degrees of the retina.
+In 1994, his team began developing a prototype, called the Panoramic200 because the imaging system visualized 200 degrees of the retina.

 Concurrently, Douglas formed a new company for the Panoramic200.
 His son Leif, 9 years old at the time, named the company after the Greek word for vision: Optos.